1 Creating a repository

 Once the repository is initialized, go back to RStudio and check if the devtools and usethis packages are installed.
 If not, please install/update them now as some of their functions are needed in the next steps.

-Copy and paste the name you chose for your GitHub repo as the directory name and select a location on your computer for the sub-directory.
+Copy and paste the name you chose for your GitHub repository as the directory name and select a location on your computer for your new project.

 Note